 Fix 1 – Adjust Zoom settings

 The Zoom share screen not working issue is possibly caused by the improper app settings.
-Try to configure the settings as follow and see how things go.
+You could try the settings as follow and see how things go.

 - Launch Zoom and click the gear icon at the upper right corner.